 Department and School/College Consultation: Each agreement shall be reviewed and approved internally through relevant School/College consultation processes as established in each respective unit.

+Review by Senior International Officer (SIO): The SIO shall review and approve all proposed agreements in their respective units.
+Prior to approval, the SIO shall ensure that appropriate resources are available, review and endorse the general concept of the agreement, review and vet the potential partner institution and ensure that it is accredited and recognized by appropriate educational ministries/authorities, review applicable host country legal requirements for the international activity, and review all supporting documentation for the proposed activities to be enacted under the agreement.

 School/College Approval: The School/College Dean shall review and approve all proposed agreements in their respective units.
 Prior to approval, the Dean shall review and endorse the general concept of the agreement, review and vet the potential partner institution and ensure that it is accredited and recognized by appropriate educational ministries/authorities, and review all supporting documentation for the proposed activities to be enacted under the agreement.

-Procurement and Support Services Approval

-Continuing and Global Education’s Approval: The DIvision of Continuing and Global Education’s (“CGE”) Manager of Administration and Global Operations (“Manager”) shall review and approve all proposed agreements.
-Prior to approval, the Manager shall ensure that all requirements of Executive Order 1080 have been met, that the agreement contains required provisions and clauses as stipulated by CSU standard, that the proposed activities and associated financial models are fiscally sound and viable, and that the agreement’s form and scope are accurate and acceptable.
+The Director of Procurement shall review and approve all proposed agreements.

+Risk Management Approval: Director of Environmental Health, Safety, and Risk Management shall review and approve all proposed agreements.

-Constituent Review: The Manager shall initiate a ten (10) day request for review and comments period for all proposed agreements.
-At a minimum, the following campus departments will be invited to review and comment on a proposed agreement, subject to expansion as appropriate in the discretion of the Manager:Constituent groups pertaining to the agreement will review and approve all proposed agreements.
+Constituent Groups: Constituent groups pertaining to the agreement will review and approve all proposed agreements.

-Academic Programs and Resources

-Academic Records and Evaluations

-Financial Aid

-International Student Services and Programs

-Office of the President

-Office of the Provost and Vice President for Academic Affairs

-Procurement

-Risk Management

-Student Financial Services

-At the close of the ten (10) day review period, the Manager shall provide a written summary of all feedback received to the constituents noted above.
-The Manager shall review and incorporate written comments into the agreement as appropriate.
-The final draft agreement shall be forwarded back to the sponsoring School/College Dean with a summary of all incorporated changes.
+Final Review by SIO: The SIO shall review and approve all proposed agreements in their respective units.

-Chancellor’s Office Review and Approval: The Manager shall forward a final draft of the proposed agreement to the Chancellor’s Office (“CO”) in compliance with the Executive Order.
-The SIOManager shall serve as the principal liaison to the CO and shall cause any modifications required by the CO to be made to the proposed agreement, in consultation with relevant constituents and the sponsoring School/College Dean.
+Chancellor’s Office Review and Approval: The SIO shall forward a final draft of the proposed agreement to the Chancellor’s Office (“CO”) in compliance with the Executive Order.
+The SIO shall serve as the principal liaison to the CO and shall cause any modifications required by the CO to be made to the proposed agreement, in consultation with relevant constituents and the sponsoring School/College Dean.

-Presidential Approval: The Manager shall forward the final agreement approved by the CO to the University President.
+Presidential Approval: The SIO shall forward the final agreement approved by the CO to the University President.
 The memorandum of transmittal to the President shall include a narrative describing all consultation undertaken, as well as a summary of all material changes introduced through the process.
-The President shall review and approve the agreement, without executing it, and return it to the Manager for distribution.
+The President shall review and approve the agreement, without executing it, and return it to the SIO for distribution.

-Foreign University Execution: Upon receipt of Presidential approval, the Manager shall route the agreement for execution by the foreign institution.
+Foreign University Execution: Upon receipt of Presidential approval, the SIO shall route the agreement for execution by the foreign institution.

-Presidential Execution: Once the executed agreement is received from the foreign institution, the Manager shall route the agreement, with all supporting documentation, to the President for final execution.
+Presidential Execution: Once the executed agreement is received from the foreign institution, the SIO shall route the agreement, with all supporting documentation, to the President for final execution.

 Distribution and Storage of Agreements: All fully executed agreements shall be stored in CGE in compliance with CSU document retention policies.
 CGE shall annually transmit an index of all current international agreements to the CSU Chancellor’s Office, in compliance with the Executive Order.